 usually prefer Alder chips which gives a milder flavor for my fish.

-Hickory chips would be my second choice.
+Hickory chips would be my second choice, but probably better for

 The smoker shown below is the Luhr Jensen Big Chief with a front

 loading door (they also make a top loader model, but it is harder to

 access the trays).
 In the left photo, the thickest pieces here may be 3/4"

 off smaller 8-10# Coho salmon.
 In the photo on the right,

 you will see it full of finished Kokanee.
 These fish were 14" to 16"